QueensWIC/karishmadaga.github.io/README.md

 Hi there!
 I'm Karishma, a sophomore CS and Math student at Queen's University, Canada.

-I will be in Seattle this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explore intern.
+I'll be in Seattle this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explorer intern.
 I'll be solo-travelling Amsterdam and Germany as well! :)

-Currently, I am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team  and the Outreach Coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖.
-Email me if you would be interested in running a workshop or partnering with us :)
+*Currently*, I am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team  and the Outreach Coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖.
+Email me if you would be interested in running a workshop, mentoring students, or partnering with us :)

-Recently, I was a software developer intern @[BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers.
+*Recently*, I was a software developer intern @[BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers.
 I was also @[MakeHarvard](http://makeharvard.io/) learning about hardware and working with VR and @[Starcon](https://starcon.io/) learning about chatbots, rustlang, and more!

 I also love playing the tuba, stats, solo-travelling, attending math colloquiums, and going on coffee crawls.